haukex/toolshed/notes/Python.md

 Python Versions
 ---------------

-Some of the reasons I require the latest Python versions:
+Some of the reasons I require the latest Python versions, (basically just a few select highlights from the changelogs that I like):

 - Python 3.10
   - newer typing features like union type operator